aershov24/PMSC_Candidates_Test/Kanban_doreenbinwi@yahoo.com.md

 * Kanban is a framework used to implement agile and Devops software development.
 It requires real-time communication of capacity and full transparency of work.
 Work items are presented vissually on a Kanban board allowing team members to see the state of every piece of work at anytime.

-* scrum is a framework that helps teams work together.
+* Scrum is a framework that helps teams work together.
 It encourages teams to learn through experiences, selforganize while work on a problem and reflect on their wins and losses to continually improve.

 Kanban and Scrum are both agile frameworks with notable differences: